varnish/Varnish-Book/README.rst

 Training material and related tools
 ===================================

-This Github branch holds work in progress to update The Varnish Book for Varnish cache version 4.
+This Github branch holds work in progress to update The Varnish Book for Varnish Plus.

 This repository contains:

-* The training material used for our Varnish training (the source for the slides and printed version)
+* Training material used for our Varnish training (the source for the slides and printed version)
 * A snapshot of munin graphs for use by instructors.
 * PHP example-code for testing Varnish